 - Consider the circumstances of the beneficiary.
 Based on this you may want to name a secondary beneficiary.

-- Periodically check your life insurance policy to determine if you still want the same beneficiaries name.
+- Periodically check your life insurance policy to determine if you still want the same beneficiary name.

 - You can discuss your life insurance beneficiaries with your estate lawyer.